Dark Grey Metal Roof Review in Granby, MA — Installed by Interlock (2025)

 I just had a brand new Dark Grey Metal Roof by INTERLOCK installed.
 I found everyone that I dealt with from Jonathan Brown in sales and Jennifer Simons in the office and to the crew that did an excellent job ( they were very hard workers)!
 I am pleased with the outcome of the roof.
 It looks wonderful, I would highly recommend interlock to anyone who Is looking for a quality roof and excellent and professional installation.

-Local Interlock Metal Roofing Company Near Granby
+Local Interlock Roofing Company Near Granby

-Interlock Metal Roofing - New England
+Interlock Metal Roofing (New England) Inc.

-Interlock Metal Roofing – New England is the official and exclusive installer of the Interlock® Lifetime Roofing System across the Northeast.
+Interlock Metal Roofing (New England) Inc. is the official and exclusive installer of the Interlock® Lifetime Roofing System across the Northeast.
 Headquartered in Walpole, Massachusetts, our team has been trusted by New England homeowners since 1999 to deliver premium, worry-free metal roofs built for coastal salt air, heavy snow loads, ice dams, and rapid freeze-thaw cycles.
 We specialize in heavy-gauge aluminum (and solid copper) Interlock® roofing profiles that replicate the beauty of Slate, Cedar Shingle, Shake, Mediterranean Tile, and Standing Seam — all engineered to last a lifetime with low maintenance and exceptional energy efficiency.
 Every system is solar-compatible and backed by a Lifetime Limited Warranty, giving homeowners the last roof they’ll ever need.
 Serving Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, and Vermont, Interlock Metal Roofing – New England combines factory-trained installation with decades of local experience to protect and elevate homes throughout the region.
 Our promise is simple: Never Re-Roof Again.®

-Top 10 Metal Roofing FAQs for Homeowners in Granby
+All events →Top 10 Metal Roofing FAQs for Homeowners in Granby

 Homeowners researching metal roofing in Granby often have several important questions before replacing their roof.
 Many people want to understand how metal roofing compares to traditional materials like asphalt shingles in terms of lifespan, durability, cost, and long-term value.
 Roofing decisions can also be influenced by local weather conditions.
 Homes in Granby may experience environmental factors such as rain, wind, snow, heat, fire, or seasonal storms that can impact roof performance over time.
 The following frequently asked questions help explain what homeowners should know when evaluating metal roofing and why many people choose durable roofing systems designed for long-term protection.